chris-euw/User-Authentication-Web-Application-with-Spring-Boot/README.md

 # User-Authentication-Web-Application-with-Spring-Boot
 A Spring Boot web application demonstrating user authentication with Spring Security, Thymeleaf, and H2.
 Built by following the official Spring guide, this project showcases form-based login, protected routes, and view rendering with MVC.
 This is a learning Project for myself to understand better how the Spring boot Applications work.
 I try to understand each step and comment my code for my own and other peoples understanding.
+Learning Documentation: https://www.notion.so/User-Authentication-Web-App-with-Spring-Boot-in-Java-215fec30d26f80ecae5df570dadce491?source=copy_link

 # User Authentication Web Application with Spring Boot